-For those who own their own, newly established companies, there are a couple preliminary steps to take before getting down to the decision about whether a cloud-based solution makes sense or not.
-Either way, it’s important to understand that the product or service you sell, call centers are an ideal, cost-efficient way of acquiring market share, i.e., adding fresh customers.
+For those who own their own, newly established companies, there are a couple of preliminary steps to take before getting down to the decision about whether a cloud-based solution makes sense or not.
+Either way, it’s important to understand that the product or service you sell, the call center software is an ideal, cost-efficient way of acquiring market share, i.e., adding fresh customers.

 Put Your Personal Finances in Order